theiny/al-gore-rhythms/README.md

-These are my solutions to common algorithmic exercises.
+These are my solutions to common algorithmic exercises implemented in Go.
 They are valid solutions since they pass the test cases, but they are not neccessarily the optimal solutions.